j19sch/j19sch.github.io/posts/2023/20230903-my-eight-month-experiment-of-sharing-weekly-notes-at-work.md

 # Tips if you want to start writing weekly notes

 Even though my story isn't one of overwhelming success, I still hope some of you will give writing weekly notes a try.
 I learned from writing them.
 They made me reflect on my week and I had to learn to write more concisely and with more focus.
-I also learned about what works and what doesn't when it comes to weekly notes, which will help next time.
+I also learned about what works and what doesn't when it comes to weekly notes, which will help for next time.

-So if you want to give weekly notes a go, here are some tips based on my experiences.
+So if you want to start writing  and sharing weekly notes, here are some tips based on my experiences.

 __Keep it short.__ I aimed to write my weekly notes in 30 minutes.
 It took some practice, but in the end I managed to write them within that timeslot most of the time.
 Using 3-topics-in-3-paragraphs as a starting point helped me to do so.
 You could also start with 2-topics-in-2-paragraphs.
 Or only 1 for that matter.

-__Write, then edit.__ Write a paragraph, then edit or even rewrite it.
+__Write, then edit.__ Write a full paragraph, only then edit or even rewrite it.
 Don't start writing the first sentence(s) of a paragraph, then edit what you wrote, write a few more sentences, return to editing, etc. As you write, you discover what you want to write.
 So do that first, then edit and/or rewrite.[^2]

 __Use highlighting.__ Not everyone will be interested in everything you write.
 Use highlighting (or titles) so people can scan a paragraph and decide if they want to read it.